 To hire . . . or not to hire?

 Yes, you can install every type of insulation yourself, except wet-spray, dense-pack, and spray foam—these require special equipment and careful installation.
-But even if you can DIY the job, going to a professional is the safer way to go.
-When you tighten up a building, it can turn previously unknown issues with fuel-burning appliances into a deadly problem.
+But keep in mind that tightening up a building can worsen existing air quality issues.
 A professional understands this and knows how to address it.
 See our guide on hiring a contractor.

 If you’re comfortable with the DIY approach, we offer technical guidance and rebates to help cover the cost of air sealing and insulation materials.
 Learn more about our weatherization programs.